How to stop sugar cravings

 1. Sugar X

 Sugar X stops you from tasting the sweetness in sugary foods.
-As a result you consume less sugar and ultimately fewer calories.
+As a result you will consume less sugar and ultimately fewer calories.
 It helps to reduce your desire for sugar, PLUS it’s caffeine free and ideal for mums.

 Watch how Sugar X changes the way Kaitie tastes her favourite sweet treats!